 I refer to East Lake as Central Oregon’s most consistent fishing lake.
 So much so, I spend the majority of my guide days and many of my days off fishing here.
 Between Callibaetis and Chironomids you have 2 huge food sources, but you can also rely on good damsel hatches.

 Ants and beetles blow out of the trees and off the nearby ridges and fall to the lake on warm afternoons often bringing a frenzy of surface feeding around 2 or 3 in the afternoon.
 Leeches and huge colonies of daphnia also fill the bellies of the trout here and take up the slack during non-hatch times.
 Skip on over to the Cascade Lakes Fishing Report for the most recent specifics at East Lake.

-East Lake is home to the Blackwater strain of Rainbow Trout from British Columbia, Brown Trout and Kokanee.
+East Lake is home to Rainbow Trout, Brown Trout and Kokanee.
 The state recommends not eating many of the fish from East Lake because of a high, naturally occurring Mercury in the lake (East and Paulina Lakes are part of a volcanic crater that is still active).

 This warning coupled with excellent new ODFW regulations that prohibit keeping any fish over 20 inches is quickly turning East Lake into a trophy fishery again.

 Depending on the season and the weather on this high elevation natural lake, you will usually find feeding trout on or near the surface in the vast shoal areas than encompass about 75% of the bank lines and reach out as far as several hundred yards from shore.

 When you find the deeper shoals and drop offs anchor up and fish a red or black chironomid under a sliding strike indicator.
 You’ll be down in 15 to 20 feet of water and takes are usually light but some can rip the rod right from your boat so hold on.